 If you suffered injuries in an assault at work and are eligible to make a personal injury claim, one of our lawyers could help you.
 They have experience with various types of claims, including those for assault at work compensation.
 If one of our lawyers agrees to take on your case, they may offer their services under a type of No Win No Fee agreement called a Conditional Fee Agreement (CFA).

-When you make a claim with a No Win No Fee lawyer under this arrangement, you won’t have to pay any upfront or ongoing fees for their services.
-Furthermore, if your claim is unsuccessful, you won’t be required to pay them for the work they have done on your claim.
+When you make a claim with a No Win No Fee lawyer under this arrangement, you won’t have to pay any upfront or ongoing solicitor fees for their services.
+Furthermore, if your claim is unsuccessful, you won’t be required to pay this fee for the work they have done on your claim.

-If your lawyer is successful, they will take a success fee out of your compensation award.
-The amount that your assault at work lawyer can take is a percentage that is limited by the law.
+If your lawyer secures compensation, they will take a success fee for their work.
+The amount that your assault at work lawyer can take is a percentage of the compensation that is limited by the law.

 If you’ve been physically assaulted at work, you can get in touch with our advisors to see whether you could be eligible to make a personal injury claim.
 If they think you have a strong case, they could connect you with one of our lawyers.